 Effective August 19, 2022, the Funds began complying with Rule 18f-4 under the 1940 Act, which governs the use of derivative investments and certain financing transactions (e.g. reverse repurchase agreements) by registered investment companies.
 Compliance with Rule 18f-4 by a Fund could, among other things, make derivatives more costly, limit their availability or utility, or otherwise adversely affect their performance.
-For more information, please see the "Use of Derivatives" section on page 16.
+For more information, please see the "Use of Derivatives" section on page 12.

-Medium- And Lower-Rated Corporate Debt Securities.
+Medium And Lower-Rated Corporate Debt Securities.

 The Funds may invest in debt securities that have a rating of, or equivalent to, at least "BBB" by S&P Global Ratings ("S&P") or "Baa" by Moody's Investors Services, Inc. ("Moody's"), or if unrated, are judged by the Adviser to be of comparable quality.
-Each Fund may invest up to 35% of its total assets in such securities.
+Baron Asset Fund, Baron Growth Fund, Baron Opportunity Fund, Baron Fifth Avenue Growth Fund, Baron Discovery Fund and Baron Durable Advantage Fund may invest up to 35% of their total assets in such securities.
+Baron Small Cap Fund may invest up to 20% of its total assets in such securities.
 Because the creditworthiness of an issuer may change more rapidly than is able to be timely reflected in changes in credit ratings, the Adviser monitors corporate debt securities of issuers held in the Funds' equity portfolios.
 The Adviser could be wrong in its analysis.
-A general economic downturn or a significant increase in interest rates could severely disrupt the market for medium and lower-rated corporate debt securities and adversely affect the market value of such securities and lead to increased incidences of default.
-Yields on medium and lower-rated corporate debt securities in the Funds' portfolios that are interest rate sensitive can be expected to fluctuate over time.
+A general economic downturn or a significant increase in interest rates could severely disrupt the market for medium and lower grade corporate debt securities and adversely affect the market value of such securities and lead to increased incidences of default.
+Yields on debt securities in the Funds' portfolios that are interest rate sensitive can be expected to fluctuate over time.